adrianmcphee/smarterbase/docs/adr/0001-schema-versioning-and-migrations.md

 Developers should understand and control their migration logic.
 The library handles the mechanical work (version checking, path finding, chaining) but the developer defines the transformations.

 This aligns with Go's philosophy: clear is better than clever.

+## Enhancement: Type-Safe Migrations (2025-10-28)

+See [ADR-0007: Type-Safe Schema Migrations](0007-type-safe-migrations.md) for the addition of `WithTypeSafe()`, which provides compile-time type safety for migration functions while maintaining the same runtime behavior.

+This enhancement addresses feedback about type safety and testability without changing the core migration architecture.